NetBeansDay/042517-London/jigsaw/README.md

 <img src="images/jshell.png"></img>

-Enter some Java statements are press Enter.
+Enter some Java statements and press Enter.
 The Output window (Ctrl-4) shows the results.

 Use:
    * Code completion (Ctrl-Space).